 She'd Only Just Begun

 Now you could basically split "The Karen Carpenter Story" into 3 strings which constantly interweave, there is the story of The Carpenters and how they came to be successful, then there is the music and then there are the issues with Karen's Anorexia and Richard's Quaalude addiction.
-Now the music side of this is a constant and barely a few minutes pass before we get another music filled scene as Cynthia Gibb as Karen Carpenter mimes to one of the songs or a song is used as background music.
+Now the music side of this is a constant and barely a scene goes by before we get Cynthia Gibb as Karen Carpenter miming to one of the songs or a song is used as background music.
 And trust me if you like the beautiful voice of Karen Carpenter and the songs you are going to be in heaven as in truth it feels like "The Karen Carpenter Story" is a movie made more for the fans of the music than for those who want the real story.

 Now I've already mentioned that I wouldn't call myself a fan of The Carpenters and I can't say how authentic Cynthia Gibb as Karen Carpenter or Mitchell Anderson as Richard are when it comes to the looks and mannerisms.
 What I can say is that they both play watchable characters, slightly false characters in how nice they some times come across but watchable when it comes to telling the story and the drama.
 And to be honest whilst Cynthia Gibb mimes most of the musical numbers she does it so well she makes it look like she is singing and meaning the words rather than just lip-syncing.